PetroIvaniuk/llms-tools/README.md

 - [TaskMatrix](https://github.com/microsoft/visual-chatgpt) - connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting

 ### Evaluation
+- [FACTS Grounding](https://deepmind.google/discover/blog/facts-grounding-a-new-benchmark-for-evaluating-the-factuality-of-large-language-models) - a new benchmark for evaluating the factuality of LLMs, by DeepMind
 - [MLE-bench](https://github.com/openai/mle-bench/) - a benchmark for measuring how well AI agents perform at machine learning engineering, by OpenAI
 - [JailbreakBench](https://jailbreakbench.github.io/) - Repository of jailbreak artifacts, Standardized evaluation framework, Leaderboard, Dataset
 - [SWE-bench Verified](https://openai.com/index/introducing-swe-bench-verified/) - a benchmark for evaluating LLMs’ abilities to solve real-world software issues sourced from GitHub, by OpenAI